Change of Address in Arkansas

-This page will guide you through changing your address with the Arkansas Department of Finance and Administration's (DFA) Office of Driver Services and Office of Motor Vehicle (OMV).
+This page will guide you through changing your address with the Arkansas Department of Finance and Administration's (DFA) Driver Services and Office of Motor Vehicle (OMV).

-When you move to another address in Arkansas, you’ll need to notify the AR DFA Office of Driver Services of your new address.
+When you move to another address in Arkansas, you'll need to notify the AR DFA Driver Services of your new address.
 You can do this either:

 Once you've notified the AR DFA of your new address, it's up to you whether you'd like to order an updated driver's license/ID card.
 If you would like a replacement card showing your new address, follow the instructions on our relevant pages:

 Find all the information you need to finish your moving requirements with the DMV.

 You can change your address on your Arkansas vehicle registration online or by contacting the AR DFA Office of Motor Vehicle (OMV).

 To update your address online, visit the AR DFA vehicle registration renewal page.
 If your registration is about to expire, you can change your address at the same time as renewing.